alan-turing-institute/KnowledgeFlows/report/report.md

 # Data
 \label{data}

-The skill-relatedness matrices are based on the Annual Survey of Hours and Earnings dataset, which is is the most comprehensive source of earnings information in the United Kingdom.
+The skill-relatedness matrices are based on the Annual Survey of Hours and Earnings dataset (ASHE), which is is the most comprehensive source of earnings information in the United Kingdom.
 This dataset contains anonymised demographic and employment information of 1% of the total employee jobs in the HM Revenue & Customs (HMRC) Pay As You Earn (PAYE) records, covering the years between 1997 to 2018[@ASHE].